 Bitcoin Faucets A Free Way to Start with Bitcoin

 Bitcoin Faucets are a free way to earn some small amount of Bitcoins.
-For those who are afraid to get started, you can earn a small amount and play with it to understand the Bitcoin world better before making an investment.
+For those who are afraid to start, you can earn a small amount and play with it to understand the Bitcoin world better before making an investment.
 You should read the dedicated article for Bitcoin Faucets to understand what it is exactly, you can read it here.

 According to Wikipedia Cryptocurrency is “a digital currency in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds, operating independently of a central bank.”
 But if you understood what a bitcoin is, I believe it is easier now to understand that Bitcoin is the first Cryptocurrency.